Afternoons With Leila

 It was true; I'd seen the photos.

-The faded polaroids couldn't hide the miniskirts, high leather boots, the eyeshadow, and the giggling, hashish-fueled picnics.
+The faded polaroids couldn't hide the miniskirts, high leather boots, eyeshadow, and the giggling, hashish-fueled picnics.

 Tehran had been an artistic Mecca.
 Yet, the revolution changed everything.

-The Ayatollah transformed Iranian society in a matter of months, and Leila had witnessed her female students exchange their pencil skirts and Rolling Stones albums for burquas and Qurans, and the men digest an increasingly militant, extremist Islamist zeal.
+The Ayatollah transformed Iranian society in months, and Leila had witnessed her female students exchange their pencil skirts and Rolling Stones albums for burquas and Qurans, and the men digest an increasingly militant, extremist Islamist zeal.

 Within a year, Tehran was no longer safe to raise her daughters and to teach what had now been deemed Western propaganda.

-One night, after months of saving, they gave everything to a man who Mete knew could put them on a plane, and with a small suitcase, they clandestinely fled, unaware until they'd landed in Amsterdam, that the Netherlands was their new home.
+One night, their years of savings were given to a man who Mete trusted could put them on a plane, and with a small suitcase, they clandestinely fled, unaware until they'd landed in Amsterdam, that the Netherlands was their new home.

 And she'd explain how, in the following months, the days were filled with news of disappearances only to be later confirmed as death or imprisonment.
 That her colleagues were murdered for their refusal to "conform."